MicrosoftDocs/quantum-docs/articles/optimization-workspace.md

 ## Workspace.list_jobs

-Returns the list of existing jobs in the Workspace.
+Returns the list of existing jobs in the workspace.
 ```py
 from azure.quantum import Workspace